-Look at the previous Design Day booklet for ideas on how to write project descriptions Design Day booklets from previous semesters are available on-line by following links from the Design Day Booklet page.
+Also, you can look at the previous Design Day booklet.
+Design Day booklets from previous semesters are available on-line by following links from the Design Day booklet page.

 As one more example, read the project description that Dr. D wrote for the Spartan Basketball Player Timer.
 A link to it appears on the Downloads page under MSU Men's Basketball.